rieckpil/progmot/content/blog/one-year-course-release.md

 If it's bad, you'll figure it out early and can adjust.
 That's way better than procrastinating or trying to get a pixel-perfect lessons that nobody will watch because the topic is not convincing.

-## The Technical Setup
+## The Technical Setup For Recording

 The benefit of this approach is that you can have as a many mispellings and just have to reiterate.

-Get some first touch points with recording video and audio on YouTube.

-For this course I did only record my screen and my voice.
-No fancy greenscreen setup.
-This can come.

 I've developed the course application and recorded everything on an Ubuntu 20.04 with following tools: